You can restore files from a backup of a physical server created with or without indexing.

 To perform guest file restore, configure an FLR helper appliance on the Veeam backup server with which Veeam Agent is integrated.
 FLR helper configuration is similar to that described in the Restoring VM Guest OS Files (Multi-OS) section of the Veeam Backup & Replication User Guide.
 The only difference is that for restore of a physical machine, you can configure a helper appliance to work on a machine running on the platform of your choice (VMware or Hyper-V).
 Helper appliance settings are saved in Veeam Backup & Replication database on per-user basis.
 The settings are applied each time the user starts file-level restore.

 When guest file-level restore is started from Veeam Backup Enterprise Manager, FLR helper configuration settings are obtained from the database of the Veeam backup server.
 If no FLR helper configuration is found for the current user account, Veeam Backup & Replication uses the default settings (set during the latest FLR appliance configuration process in Veeam backup console).
-Thus, before starting file-level restore from Enterprise Manager, make sure that FLR helper settings are configured on Veeam backup server.
+Thus, before you start file-level restore from Enterprise Manager, make sure that FLR helper settings are configured on Veeam backup server.

 If you plan to deploy multiple FLR helper appliances to restore machines backed up by Veeam Agents integrated with different Veeam backup servers, their initial configuration should be performed on the backup servers.
 Centralized configuration from Veeam Backup Enterprise Manager is not supported.